Clicky

 This led to different shirt fit types, each having one central theme.

-For example, classic-fit aims to have a roomy cut that seems relaxed and extremely comfortable.
+For example, the classic fit aims to have a roomy cut that seems relaxed and extremely comfortable.

-In comparison, slim-fit cuts offer more trimmed-style dress shirts.
+In comparison, slim-fit shirt cuts offer more trimmed-style dress shirts.

-The classic fit is the timeless, traditional and comfortable dress shirt cut.
-It aims to be roomy and suitable for all body types.
+The classic fit is the timeless, traditional, and comfortable dress shirt cut.
+It aims to be roomy and suitable for most body types.

 The classic or the regular fit has no practical trimming and, therefore, an effortless cut.